Navigating the Supermarket or Grocery for Low FODMAP Foods

 Do you feel overwhelmed trying to find low FODMAP foods at the grocery store?
 The big box grocery stores can present a challenge for anyone following a low FODMAP diet – there are so many foods which means so many labels!

-It is extremely important to be well prepared with a variety of low FODMAP products to help you achieve success on the low FODMAP diet and there is no better way to be in control than to have these safe foods in your own kitchen.
+It is extremely important to be well prepared with a variety of low FODMAP products to help you achieve success and maintain gut health on the low FODMAP diet elimination phase and there is no better way to be in control than to have these safe foods in your own kitchen.

 It may be a good idea to give yourself a little extra time the first few times you visit the grocery store.